Audrew36/suckless/README.md

 For debian based systems, please watch tutorials on how to setup .xinitrc with "exec dwm"
 ### Installation

+You most probably will need "sudo apt-get install -y libxinerama-dev"

 Most usually dwm directory is in ~/.config/suckless/ directory

 cd into all suckless folders individually and do "sudo make" and "sudo make install"